circlecell/jsonlintpro/README.md

 An Arc90 Lab Experiment

-pro.jsonlint.com has been an advanced version of jsonlint.
-Today it's replaced by [jsoncompare.com](https://jsoncompare.com/).
+pro.jsonlint.com is replaced by [jsoncompare.com](https://jsoncompare.com/).